-In September 2016 I held an exhibition of work commenced in 1998 entitled “Groupthink” at the Lost Bear Gallery where I have sought to examine the nature of group behaviour across a range of subcultures and social environments.
-The paintings on canvas and paper focus on sporting, business, recreational and leisure milieus which appear mundane and benign, but reveal contemporary change in cultural and social values, family behaviour and human relationships.
+In the exhibition “Groupthink” at Lost Bear Gallery in September, 2016 I sought to examine the nature of group behaviour across a range of sub-cultures and social environments.
+The paintings on canvas and paper focus on sporting, business, recreational and leisure milieus which appear mundane and benign, but reveal recent change in cultural and social values, family behaviour and human relationships.

 Over 20 years my studio research evolved to embrace the concept of "totalized time" and the stratification of memory in my work lends itself to the historical references I use in my paintings, creating a mixture of philosophical and ideological threads through time.